pratama6624/PratamaVaporStudyJourney/README.md

         [√] Seeder
         [√] Parent ( One to Many -> From Child )
-            [√] One to Many and Many to One Relations Sample [ ] Children ( One to Many -> From Parent )
+            [√] One to Many and Many to One Relations Sample [ ] One to Manu and Many to One Multiple Relations Sample [ ] Children ( One to Many -> From Parent )
         [ ] Siblings ( Many to Many )
         [ ] Eiger Load